ibab/clrs-solutions/README.md

-# cars-solutions
+# CLRS solutions

-My solutions to "Introduction to Algorithms"
+My solutions to *Introduction to Algorithms* by Cormen, Leiserson, Rivest and Stein.